• Skip to primary navigation

 • It uses buttery homemade Southern cornbread

-• It has lots of sage and fall herb flavors
+• It's full of perfectly balanced sage and other fall flavors

 • It's easily customizable